 Typically companies target a sum of money for equity or benefits.
 For example, Brewdog offers its crowdfunders a lifetime discount in its bars.
 Oculus is widely regarded as one of the most successful crowdfunds to date.
 They offered all early supporters a free special addition product when it launched.
 In turn, raising a staggering $2.4m.

 The target sum a company looking to crowdfund is pitching for is made accessible to a range of investors.
 In turn. they can choose to invest and contribute towards the target.
 As a result, making smaller investments both attractive and accessible to people keen to support new ideas.
-Which is likely to prove even more important as we move to realise the many advantages of renewable energy.
+This is likely to prove even more important as we move to realize the many advantages of renewable energy.

 Fortunately, for those who are eager to start a crowdfunding project, there are many platforms available.
 Meanwhile, helping fund innovation and clean energy projects, specialist renewable energy platforms have also started to appear.

 These platforms facilitate entrepreneurs or communities linking up with investors.
 Often platforms will present a number of opportunities, and help to market them as well.
 Typically crowdfunding opportunities on these platforms are open for a set time limit during which they are required to meet, or exceed, their funding target.